slack-ruby/slack-ruby-bot/README.md

 ![](screenshots/dms.gif)

 ### Logger Level Configuration
-By default Bots set a Logger to STDOUT and displays all Log levels.
-If you want to  change the logging level for your Production Bot the level should be changed as follow:
+By default bots set a logger to STDOUT with DEBUG level.
+If you want to use a different log level it should be changed as follow:

 ```ruby
 SlackRubyBot::Client.logger.level = Logger::WARN